-P. Signage (Non-statutory EPA Mandate):
+P. Signage (Non-statutory EPA Mandate and EO 14052):

-EPA has begun requiring (as a condition of receiving future capitalization grants) that WPCRLF-funded projects include signage which details EPA's involvement in the project.
+In 2015 EPA began requiring (as a condition of states receiving future capitalization grants) that WPCRLF-funded projects include signage which details EPA's involvement in the project.
 Accordingly, Loan Recipient must now ensure that a project-specific EPA Public Awareness Notification (provided by MDEQ) is displayed on a bulletin board/sign in a prominent location at the project site for the duration of the contract.
 The Notification should also be displayed in other prominent locations (Loan Recipient's office, website, courthouse, library, etc.) accessible to the public.
 Specific details regarding this requirement are outlined in MDEQ's "Supplementary Information for Bidders" dated December 11, 2015, which must be included in all WPCRLF-funded construction contracts.